callum-hart/mono/docs/CoreConcepts.md

 }
 ```

-**Time and mental energy is spent reasoning with CSS**.
-"Why is opacity 1", "What happens position relative is removed".
-Rationale that once existed is lost.
+Time and mental energy is spent reasoning with CSS.
+"Why is opacity 1", "What happens if position relative is removed". **Rationale that once existed is lost**.
 We make changes without confidently foreseeing the outcome or any side-effects that may come with it.

 Mono introduces systems that help CSS express intent.
 By making CSS expressive & easier to reason with it becomes more tangible and the process of understanding it becomes more immediate.